 There are several things that you'll want to have covered to ensure your dealership is a success.
 Although not required like an auto dealer bond, these tactics will give your business the best chance at succeeding and growing.

-5 Reasons to Incorporate Your Dealership
+Incorporate Your Dealership

 Your personal assets will be protected.
 This means if you have outstanding business debts, your personal assets like your vehicles or home can't be taken as payment.